 The foot rest height is adjustable via a telescopic motion that is secured with a nut and bolt (it's similar to adjusting the height of some bicycle seats).
 The composite footplates - the two flat surfaces on which one's feet actually rest - can hinge upward to accommodate folding the chair (ref.
 4th section of picture below).

 The foot rest hangers; which includes the footplates, can be removed entirely or can swing away.
 The left foot rest swings left and the right foot rest swings right.
 The swing-away motion is accomplished by pressing the lever on the foot rest hanger (ref.
 5th section of picture below).
 The foot rest hangers do not need to be lifted in order to swing away.

-The standard seat exhibits a tear-shaped or pear-shaped opening (the manufacturer refers to it as an oval shape).
+The standard seat exhibits a pear-shaped opening (the manufacturer refers to it as an oval shape).
 An alternative U-shaped seat may be substituted for the standard seat.

 Removing the E&J chair's left or right arm entails pressing a button on the front side of the arm (ref.
 2nd section of picture below) while simultaneously lifting the arm out of its two receptacles.